jariou/omdk/README.md

     "model_data_path"
     "model_run_dir_path"
     "ktools_num_processes"
+    "execute"

 and the values of the path-related keys should be string paths, given relative to the parent folder in which the model keys server repository is located.
 The JSON file is usually placed in the model keys server repository.

-**Note**: The output of `generate_loss_outputs.py` is an executable Bash shell script, containing ktools commands for generating loss outputs for the givem model and placed in the model run directory.
-You will have to execute the shell script in the model run directory in order to see the outputs.
-The model run directory must contain the analysis settings JSON file and either the actual model data or at least symlinked model data files (in the `static` subfolder).
-It must have the following structure

-    ├── analysis_settings.json
-    ├── fifo/
-    ├── input/
-    ├── output/
-    ├── static/
-    └── work/

-The outputs are written in the `output` subfolder, and the model data should either be placed directly in the `static` subfolder or the actual folder should be symlinked to the `static` subfolder.
+The value of the (optional) `"exectute"` key should be either `true` or `false` depending on whether you want the generated ktools loss output scripts to be automatically executed or not.
+The default here is automatic execution.

 ## Running a model end-to-end

-`run_model.py` is an executable script that can run models end-to-end, i.e. generate ktools outputs from model resources, including keys data, model data, analysis settings etc., given the following arguments (in no particular order)
+`run_model.py` is an executable script which can run models end-to-end, i.e. generate ktools outputs from model resources, including keys data, model data, analysis settings etc., given the following arguments (in no particular order)

     ./run_model.py -k /path/to/keys/data/folder
                    -v /path/to/model/version/file